ysyk2021/how-to-build-autonomy-and-trust-in-the-workplace-to-empower-employees-and-drive-results/src/chapter-6-2.md

-# Strategies for Allowing Flexibility and Decision-Making Authority

 In this chapter, we will explore strategies for empowering employees with flexibility and decision-making authority.
 Providing employees with these opportunities can lead to increased autonomy and trust in the workplace, resulting in higher job satisfaction and improved performance.